TheKlodster/graphical-programming-editor/Project Proposal.md

 This project will further put content learnt from modules in my degree to practice.
 Time management techniques from Software Engineering will help me manage when and what I should be focusing on.
 Furthermore, concepts learnt from Human Computer Interaction will aid me in focussing on user design for the user's goals; implementing a user interface that everyone will be able to use effectively.

-Finally, the ability to use Java this extensively will most definitely improve my proficiency of the skill.
+Finally, the ability to use Java this extensively will most definitely improve my proficiency of the skill!

 ## Aims
 The aim of this project is to design and implement a user friendly interface for the user to graphically program basic functions.
 Simple functions may include: